-Over the last few months, we’ve heard many of our clients are experiencing shrinking marketing budgets for 2021.
+Over the last few months, we’ve heard many of our clients are experiencing shrinking marketing budgets.
 Not only that, the face-to-face meetings that were previously often used to seal the deal are now nearly non-existent.
-So, what can a marketing department do to help feed the sales team more SQLs in 2021?
+So, what can a marketing department do to help feed the sales team more SQLs?
 Here are 3 ways, from up and down the funnel, your marketing department can continue to support active sales teams this year.

 How to get more B2B Sales Qualified Leads (SQLs): Our Top Three Strategies